The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 You travel along the Appian Way and stop at historical sites to explore on foot.

-After following your guide through the underground tunnels, you come up on the surface and board the bus to see a Roman aqueduct.
+After following your guide through the underground tunnels, you come up to the surface and board the bus to see a Roman aqueduct.

-After marveling at Romans’ engineering skills, you head back to the city.
+After marveling at Romans’ engineering skills, you return to the city.

 If you don’t mind the costs but want a private and personalized experience, check out this private tour of the Catacombs of Rome.